Rules and Automation

 Section titled “Workflows”Create a Future-Mail Automation Rule

-W. - Choose trigger type.
+- Choose trigger type.

 - Enter trigger value.